mikelangelo-project/capstan-packages/doc/recipes.md

 When implementing a `build.sh` script bear in mind that in the end the `$PACKAGE_RESULT_DIR` will be compressed into MPM package using `capstan package build` command.

+### Providing `meta/run.yaml` and `README.md` for recipe
+Generally, your `build.sh` script is supposed to provide all the content of the package.
+But there is a shortcut available for package's meta/ directory which can be described as follows: if your recipe contains `meta/` directory, then all its content is copied into package's `meta/` directory right after the `build.sh` script has finished its work.

+The shortcut is convenient to be used when providing meta/run.yaml and README.md for your package.
+It can also be used to provide meta/package.yaml, but it is advised that we provide that one from within build.sh script in order to be able to make use of `${PACKAGE_NAME}` variable for package name.

 ### Providing test for recipe
 When a new MPM is built out of recipe we cannot be sure that it behaves well.
 At the very least we should compose a unikernel that requires the new MPM and check if it boots properly.
 Directory `demo`